-In writing or put into writing by the Hostel owner or person representing the Hostel owner as soon as practicable if the complaint is unable to be put into writing.
+In writing or put into writing by the Hostel Owner (Mission College New Plymouth Trust Board) or person representing the Hostel Owner as soon as practicable if the complaint is unable to be put into writing by the complainant.

 All complaints are to be addressed to the Hostel Manager in the first instance, if the complaint is in relation to the Hostel Manager, the complaint should then be addressed to the Principal of Sacred Heart Girls' College.